Start Blogging Successfully: How to Write Blog Posts

 Ideally, your outline should contain an introduction, several main sections and a conclusion.

 You can change it later, but you should have a basic idea of what you’re about to say.

 Check your facts and research several sources before you write your text.

-Make sure the statistics you use are accurate, and you credit the sources appropriately.
+Ensure the statistics you use are accurate and credit the sources appropriately.

 4 – Write the Text